|

 No, I want to find platforms where they can speak safely with pedophiles or other maps about their feelings so that they can understand what they are and can maybe ask questions or whatever.
 What you are doing is so important, you’re spreading the word.
 And that is prevention indeed.

-Meg: Well thank you so much for saying that.
+MEG: Well thank you so much for saying that.

 Evert: Thank you very much for doing this.

-Meg: Well that kind of leads to another question that I wanted to ask you, because as we’re wrapping up our season we’re wrapping up our interviews and our podcast producer was like “You need to interview Evert” so here we are doing that and I wanted to ask you why this podcast was so important to you and why you were so interested in being a part of it with us.
+MEG: Well that kind of leads to another question that I wanted to ask you, because as we’re wrapping up our season we’re wrapping up our interviews and our podcast producer was like “You need to interview Evert” so here we are doing that and I wanted to ask you why this podcast was so important to you and why you were so interested in being a part of it with us.

 Well in a way I already said it, why I find it important, these words need to be spread.
 It’s not important that my words but people who are feeling attraction to children and maybe they’re in doubt if they are or not.
 They have to be able to find a way to speak about it and to find out.
 And that’s why your platform is so important and I myself have been in this mental state which was very disturbing.